← Back to Notes

 You're logged in as root — that's temporary

 The DigitalOcean 1-Click image runs OpenClaw as a dedicated openclaw service user behind the scenes — not as root.
 You're SSHing in as root for initial setup, but the agent itself runs with limited privileges.
 This is an important security feature: if the AI ever executes something unexpected, the damage is contained to the openclaw user's permissions, not full system access.
-Later in this guide, when we set up GitHub Actions, we'll deploy as the openclaw user too.

 Important quirk: DigitalOcean's OpenClaw droplet shows a model selection prompt every time you SSH in.
 Press Ctrl+C to skip it.
 You'll need to do this every time — it's muscle memory after the second time.